-Windows Phone 7 Series targeted toward "life maximizers"Aaron Baker - Editor In-Chief
+Windows Phone 7 Series targeted toward "life maximizers"Aaron Baker - Director, Content and Partnerships

 Life maximizers, you know who you are.
 You're vivacious.
 Full of energy.
 Loving life.
 Working hard.
 Hitting the clubs and getting jiggy with it after hours.